fabianprada/MeshOpticalFlow/README.md

 OpticalFlow.exe --in A.ply B.ply

-Align uv-texture maps by running:
+Align uv texture maps by running:

 OpticalFlow.exe --mesh mesh.ply --in A.png B.png